readygetset/xray-radiology-report-generation/README.md

 Run the following Jupyter Notebook files in Colab for training and evaluation:
 - `wanglab_qwen_finetune.ipynb`
 - `wanglab_llama_finetune.ipynb`
+To prevent Out of Memory errors, it is recommended to run the training and evaluation steps separately.

 **Note:** To run the evaluation code, make sure that the `green_score` folder is in the same directory as the notebook files.